-Thanksgiving Decorations - Ways to Make a Special Holiday
+Thanksgiving Decorations - Make a Special Holiday

 There are wonderful selections of Thanksgiving flowers, plus you have the beautiful color of the fall leaves.
 You can make beautiful cornucopias, use colorful apples, gourds and pumpkins for centerpieces.
 Plus there is a wide selection of choices for a nice autumn wreath for the front door.

-Creative table settings mixing and matching beautiful colors of napkins, table cloths, charger plates, place mats and the list can go on and on.
+Creative table settings mixing and matching beautiful colors of napkins, table cloths, charger plates, placemats and the list can go on and on.
 You can certainly purchase all of these things ready to go, but it is quite simple to make simple elegant center pieces as well.
 You can often find those things you need right in your yard to make centerpieces and to decorate your home.

 Cornecopia for Autumn

 Throwing a Thanksgiving Party : How to Decorate a Thanksgiving Coffee Table